T-Mobile 5G came a little after its rivals launched their own networks, but it's here and it's nationwide.

-T-Mobile’s 5G plans were well underway before the Sprint-T-Mobile merger became official earlier this year, but adding Sprint’s 5G to its own network has certainly aided T-Mobile’s effort to enhance 5G performance, as it uses Sprint's mid-band spectrum to speed up its own 5G performance.
+T-Mobile’s 5G plans were well underway before the Sprint-T-Mobile merger became official during 2020, but adding Sprint’s 5G to its own network has certainly aided T-Mobile’s effort to enhance 5G performance, as it uses Sprint's mid-band spectrum to speed up its own 5G performance.
+That's helped T-Mobile boost its unlimited data plans, offering truly unlimited data with its most expensive plan while also offering 5G through one of the cheaper plans out there.

 Here’s a closer look at what you can expect from T-Mobile 5G and what the carrier is planning going forward.